paolomorettin/hybrid-benchmarks/README.md

 where:

-- `NMIN` and `NMAX` are constraints on the min. and max. number of instances in the leaves of the DET
+- `NMIN` and `NMAX` are hyperparameters of the greedy DET learning algorithm.
+They constrain the min. and max. number of instances in the leaves of the DET
-- `NQUERIES` and `QUERYHARDNESS` respectively control how many queries over the learned models are generated and how many variables are involved in the query.
+- `NQUERIES` and `QUERYHARDNESS` respectively control how many queries over the learned models are generated and the ratio of variables involved in the query.
 - `SEED` sets a seed number